-We’re honored to be recognized as one of 33 winners from a field of more than 1,000 entrants this year who represent the best in lodging, dining, outdoor adventure, tourist attractions, and more throughout the West.
+We were honored to be recognized as one of 33 winners from a field of more than 1,000 entrants who represent the best in lodging, dining, outdoor adventure, tourist attractions, and more throughout the West.
 But even more so, we’re stoked that this underappreciated (until now!) stretch of the Colorado River that runs through the heart of Canyonlands National Park is getting a well-deserved moment in the spotlight.

 Our Moab crew likes to call it Grand Canyon’s punk rock uncle.
 But if that isn’t enough to pique your interest, we’re going to let you in on another little secret about this oft-overlooked adventure.
 With five-star reviews across the board, it’s one of the most highly-rated OARS experiences in our repertoire of trips.
 Here’s why people who’ve experienced this trip love it and why we think Cataract Canyon really is one of the best rafting trips in the West…